Last updated: August 6, 2021

-- Claims with a 2020 service date submitted on or after January 1, 2020 through June 30, 2020 will not be denied for failure to meet timely filing deadlines.
+- Claims with a 2020 date of service, submitted on or after January 1, 2020 through June 30, 2020 will not be denied for failure to meet timely filing deadlines.

 We are monitoring the inquires we’re receiving on an ongoing basis and working hard to answer your questions.
 We will be making frequent updates to this page.
 Please be sure to check back often for the latest information.